Cgossett2022/Election-Analysis/README.md

 # Election-Analysis
-This project includes the use of Python.
+For this project, we are helping Tom perfrom an Election Audit for the Colorado Board of Elections